Eric Schneiderman, New York AG, accused of sexual abuse by four women

-New York’s Democratic attorney-general resigned Monday just hours after becoming the latest high-profile public figure to be accused of abusing women after having embraced the #MeToo movement.
+New York’s Democratic attorney-general resigned Monday just hours after becoming the latest high-profile public figure who embraced the #MeToo movement to be accused of abusing women.

 In a statement Monday night, Eric Schneiderman said that he disputed the charges of what the New Yorker called “nonconsensual physical violence” by four women, but he could no longer function in office.